Prevention of human papillomavirus-associated cervical disease in the 21st century

 Abstract

-Human papillomavirus (HPV) is a major pathogen in the development of cervical cancer.
-Papillomavirus infection is widespread throughout the world.
-Comprehensive prevention of high-oncogenic risk HPV infection is the main goal for reducing the incidence of cervical cancer.
-Drawing attention to this problem, expanding the scope of vaccination, developing modern vaccines and diagnostic methods, raising public awareness - all this will help to accelerate the achievement of the presented goal.
+Human papillomavirus (HPV) is the primary pathogen involved in the development of cervical cancer.
+HPV infection is widespread worldwide.
+Comprehensive prevention of high-risk oncogenic HPV infection is the main strategy for reducing the incidence of cervical cancer.
+Raising awareness of the issue, expanding vaccination coverage, developing modern vaccines and diagnostic methods, and increasing public education all contribute to a more rapid achievement of this goal.

 Full Text